rkempey/40k-grey-knights/Cheat_Sheet.md

 ## Charge Phase

 ## Fight Phase
-- Is there a Daemon unit within 6" of the Librarian?
+- Is there a Daemon unit within 6" of the Brotherhood Librarian?
   - If so then use the `True Name Shard` ability
     - Once per battle, at the start of the Fight phase, you can select one enemy Daemon unit within 6" of the bearer.
 That unit is not eligible to fight this phase until after all the eligible units from your army have done so.